CVUA-RRW/FooDMe/docs/userguide/configuration.md

 ## How to use to configuration file

 Modify the values of each parameters as you need (see table below).
-Then save your own configuration locally (for example unde `FooDme/config/`).
+Then save your own configuration locally (for example under `FooDme/config/`).
 This configuration can be reused for successive analysis.

 ## Sample sheet